Broadmeadows railway station, Melbourne: History

 In 1889, a lever frame in the signal box was installed, and was replaced in 1929, when the Albion-Jacana freight line opened.
 In 1961, a signal panel was provided at the station.
 In 1965, mechanical signalling along the line to Essendon was abolished, but it was not until 2000 that solid-state interlocking was provided.
 In 2007, the control centre was moved to Craigieburn, as part of the extension of suburban electrification to Craigieburn.

 The original 1878 station building was demolished in 1988, and was replaced by a new structure, which was opened on 16 March 1990 by then Transport Minister Jim Kennan, as part of a commercial development of the site.
-On 21 March 1996, Broadmeadows was upgraded to a Premium Station.
+On 21 March 1996, Broadmeadows was upgraded to a premium station.

 In 2007, suburban electric services were extended to Craigieburn.
 As part of these works, the siding closest to the standard gauge line (Siding "B") was abolished and removed in February of that year.

 In late 2009, a third platform on the parallel standard gauge line was provided, as part of the North East Rail Revitalisation Project, under which the broad gauge line to Albury was converted to standard gauge and a standard gauge V/Line Albury service was inaugurated.

 During World War II, an Army siding was provided to Broadstore, located to the north-east of the station.
-It opened on 12 October 1942, and remained in place until 1982.
-However, the at-grade crossing was not abolished until 1989, and the track was not lifted until after 1991.
+It opened on 12 October 1942 and remained in place until 1982.
+The at-grade crossing was abolished in the year that the siding closed, however, the track to Broadstore was not lifted until after 1991.
 The Broadstore branch was a single un-electrified track, extending in an easterly direction for approximately 1.6 kilometres and terminating at the Maygar Barracks on Camp Road.
 At one time, it also had a further branch that served a migrant hostel.
 The Broadstore branch line is marked on maps of the Victorian Railways in 1950, 1960, 1970, and 1980, terminating at a station marked "Broadstore".